Our About Us is About You

 We know you love to (or have to) shop.
 But did you know your purse has the power to change the world?
 To make it more equal for women the world over.

-We think that if women start channelling their collective purchasing power towards brands that have women in leadership, we will impact bottom lines, leading to more women in leadership to advance gender equality – let’s call it the Femeconomy Effect.
+We think that if women start channelling their collective purchasing power towards businesses that have women in leadership, we will impact bottom lines, leading to more women in leadership to advance gender equality – let’s call it the Femeconomy Effect.

 And more women in leadership isn’t just good for women, it’s good business.
 Research from the Peterson Institute of International Economics shows that going from having no women in corporate leadership to a 30% female share is associated with a 15% increase in profitability for a typical firm.